 Today's college graduates must be prepared for the international world in which they will live and work.
 Study abroad programs offer students unique opportunities which cannot be replicated on the UW–Madison campus.
 The College of Agricultural and Life Sciences has organized international study opportunities to allow students to enrich their education by experiencing different cultures, and broadening their understanding of agricultural and life sciences outside the United States.
 These study programs also provide students with a greater awareness of global linkages, agricultural needs, community development, and economic and environmental issues.
-Students may also receive credit for participation in UW–Madison Study Abroad Programs, or students may arrange their own opportunities in consultation with the Office of Undergraduate Programs and Services.
+Students may also receive credit for participation in UW–Madison Study Abroad Programs, or students may arrange their own opportunities in consultation with the Office of Academic Affairs.
 Students are permitted to enroll in courses and programs for which they are qualified at the host institutions.

 In addition to university scholarships, grants, loans, and employment available at the Office of Student Financial Aid (333 East Campus Mall), scholarships and loans are available to qualified students in the College of Agricultural and Life Sciences.

 Agricultural and Life Sciences Scholarships

 CALS has an extensive scholarship program.
 All CALS students must apply every year to be considered for a scholarship.
 One application allows consideration for any scholarships administered by the college.
 The application cycle runs from early November to early February every year.
 Selection of recipients is determined by the CALS Scholarships and Loans Committee.